 The Registrar may cancel the registration of any student who fails to initiate attendance at the beginning of a term.
 Attendance policies are established by individual faculty members for each class and therefore may vary from course to course.
 Students may expect the course attendance policy to be stated in the syllabus for that course.
 However, in general, students are expected to attend classes regularly.
 In cases of unavoidable absence, it is the student's responsibility to inform the faculty member of the cause.
-The Arnold Health Service will provide such evidence of medical attention that it may be aware of to faculty members at the request of that student.
+At the request of a student, the Arnold Health Services may be able to provide the faculty member with medical documentation.
 It is also the student's responsibility to inform faculty members of any absences because of University-approved functions.
 While University-sponsored non-academic activities which conflict with class schedules do not automatically take precedence over regular class work, faculty members are requested to exercise reasonable flexibility in accommodating students involved in such activities.